cda94581/stiadsbot/README.md

 ### Windows 10
 1. Download [Node.js](https://nodejs.org/) (Recommended stable version is enough) and install with **NPM**
-	- You will also need to follow guides to download and setup mysql
 2. Navigate to the [Downloads](Downloads) folder
 3. [Download `stiadsbot.zip`](Downloads/stiadsbot.zip?raw=true) by clicking the file, then **View Raw**
 4. Unzip the file